75+ Mounts Ranked

 Software Compatibility

 Celestron PWI is a fully functional planetarium software that is built around CGX support.
-With this software, you can see where the mount is pointing in real time.
-It also allows you to update the mount’s positioning model without having to do any star alignment via plate solving.
+With this software, I can see where the mount is pointing in real time.
+It also allows me to update the mount’s positioning model without having to do any star alignment via plate solving.

 Luckily, the PWI is also ASCOM compatible (ASCOM is an open-source program that allows devices to communicate with software), which means the mount is controllable with any standard image capture programs, for example, SGP, NINA, APT, and other similar programs, which you can use to plate solve (align your mount via images of stars), slew to various targets, and perform meridian flips automatically.